Plain and straightforward tips on how to come up with great research topics. Read on to find out.

 Example Mind Map on Climate Change

 Applying these tips, I prepared a mind map on climate change as the main theme.
-Many variables come into play and get incorporated in the mind map as I let my mind wander.
+Earlier, I wrote a paper based on a study on climate change in a previous post titled Household Adaptation to Climate Change in the Philippines.
+Some of the factors were derived from that study while other factors were based on recall of studies I have read related to climate change.
+Many other variables come into play and get incorporated in the mind map as I let my mind wander.
 I tried to be sensitive on what subtopics my mind suggests to incorporate.

 Using the tips above, here’s an example of a mind map that I have produced in a matter of 30 minutes using a free version of XMind, a mind-mapping software.

 Try these tips and enhance your creativity in preparing mind maps.